The 10 best jockeys in the world

 Home base: United States

-Has been on a steady rise up the ranks but has really exploded in the past couple of years.
+Has been on a steady rise up the ranks but has really exploded in the past five years.
 At the Breeders’ Cup meeting in 2019, he landed four winners, headed by Vino Rosso in the $US6 million Breeders’ Cup Classic.
 Ortiz’s younger brother Jose Ortiz is also a top jockey, while his uncle and grandfather were respected riders.
-He was born in 1992 so is at an age where he will only improve.
 Ortiz Jr plies his trade mainly in New York, and collected his first American Classic in the 2016 Belmont Stakes, aboard Creator.
 He has regularly racked up grade 1 victories since beginning his professional career in 2011.

 Nationality: French